barneyb/aoc-2018/README.md

     CI=true npm test

-### Flow
+## Flow

 Flow is used for typechecking.
 Testing does _not_ enforce Flow's checks, but builds do.
 So you don't have to run it during development, but you will before you can create a production bundle.
-Because of how Facebook publishes Jest, you must install its libdef before running Flow:

-    npm run flow-typed install jest
+To start the Flow server (and get the initial status report):

     npm run flow

-If you've already got Flow running, you may need to issue `npm run flow stop` after installing the libdef.

 ## Linting